 You must have financial goals lined up for both your near and far future.
 That means where you'll be next year, and where you'll be when you retire.

 And as the population of the world lives longer, you might need to plan for an even greater number of years than you expect.
 Your grandparents might have lived into their seventies and eighties, but there's a good chance you could live to be well over a hundred!

 Don't let these same mistakes add up over time to destroy your credit and your bank account.
 Playing smart with your finances is your golden ticket to a comfortable life!

 If you find yourself suddenly tight on funds, consider applying for a personal loan from Atlas Credit.
-People in places like Longview, Tyler, and Dallas have qualified for loans up to $1,300, even if they have bad credit.
+People all over Texas and Oklahoma have qualified for loans up to $1,400, even if they have bad credit.
 Explore the website or stop by an Atlas Credit location today to find out more about how you can start rescuing your finances!